What is B2B Marketing?

 Further, the journey is impossible to track.

-No B2B buyer ever googled, read your website, filled out a contact form, and accepted your offer.
-Reality is much more complex, especially in B2B markets.
+No B2B buyer ever googled, read your website, filled out a contact form, and accepted your offer in exactly this order.

 Step 4: Define your Target Market and Target Group